The Mariners’ Cottages

 The Cottages

-The cottages were built on a portion of the 90 acres of land originally granted to William Sorell, Esquire, Third Lieutenant – Governor of Van Diemen’s Land.
-These 90 acres were sold in 1824 to William Kermode for £600; in 1833 the block on which the Mariners’ Cottages stand was bought by James Kelly, Master Mariner of Hobart Town.
+The cottages were built on a portion of the 90 acres of land originally granted to William Sorell, Esquire, third Lieutenant-Governor of Van Diemen's Land.
+These 90 acres were sold in 1824 to William Kermode for £600; in 1833 the block on which the Mariners' Cottages stand was bought by James Kelly, Master Mariner of Hobart Town.
 He leased the site in 1839 to John Watson, shipbuilder, who bought it from Kelly in 1843 for £736 19s 4d.

-HCC Coat of Arms
+Hobart City Council Coat of Arms

 HCC Coat of Arms with Flying Childers on the Crest

-In 1856 the property was offered for sale:
+Following Watson’s insolvency, in 1856 the property was offered for sale:

 “That Extensive, valuable and Important Property known as Mr Watson’s Ship-yard with cottages, workshops, stores, jetty and wharf etc. etc. which will be divided into convenient and judiciously arranged lots.”

 The whole property was sold to Duncan McPherson for £4000.
-The shipyard was run by J Lucas and R A Jeffrey and later, in the 1880’s, by Messrs Tilly and Williams.
+The shipyard was run by J Lucas and R A Jeffrey and later, in the 1880s, by Messrs Tilly and Williams.

 After the shipyard was sold, the cottages were leased to various tenants for more than a century.
 Some very poor additions during the early 20th century, rising damp and water spillage from the roadway all caused considerable damage, especially in the top cottage.